Betsy-Tacy (novel): Plot

 The adventures between the two friends range from the real life (such as going to school for the first time, making a playhouse out of a piano box, and dressing up to go calling) to the extraordinarily fanciful (such as being taken for a ride in the milkman's magic wagon by his talking horse, and flying away on a cloud while enjoying a picnic).
 The fanciful adventures are provided by Betsy's active imagination and her love of telling stories.
 The book deals with the themes of shyness, with the birth of new siblings, with the joys of an active imaginations, and even touches on death within the family.

 Main characters

 Betsy Ray (Elizabeth Warrington Ray)- the main character of the series, based on Maud Hart Lovelace herself as a child.
 Betsy is a gregarious, imaginative child.
-She dreams of being a writer; She loves to tell stories above all else; She is described as chunky with brown braids that stick out from behind her ears.
+She dreams of being a writer; loves to tell stories above all else and is described as chunky with brown braids that stick out from behind her ears.